patterns/web-bluetooth/README.md

 ### What is this?
 This is a demo of the BLE Notify support on the Nano 33 BLE.
  The Nano is the peripheral with the alarm service and alarm characteristic.
- Then when you navicate to this static HTML page on your mobile device's Chrome browser, it acts as the Android central role.
+ Then when you navigate to this static HTML page on your mobile device's Chrome browser, it acts as the Android central role.
 Waiting for notifications from the Nano.

 ![mobile page](screen-mobile.png)